YokoyamaLab/Workshop/README.md

 # Workshop
-Workshop library @ Yokoyama Lab on Every Friday!!
+Workshop library at Yokoyama Laboratory on Every Friday!!